How Long Do Macarons Last In The Fridge?

 Macaron Type Estimated Shelf Life in Fridge

-Classic Macarons with Buttercream Filling 5-7 days
+Classic macarons with buttercream filling 5-7 days

-Macarons with Ganache Filling 7 days
+Macarons with ganache filling 7 days

-Macarons with Jam or Fruit Filling 5 days
+Macarons with jam or fruit filling 5 days

-Reviving Macarons
+Reviving Stale Macarons

 How to Refresh Stale Macarons

-1. Preheat your oven to the lowest setting, usually around 150-200 degrees Fahrenheit.
+1. Preheat your oven to its lowest setting, usually around 150 to 200°F (for a firmer crisp, up to 275°F / 135°C).

 2. Place the macarons on a baking sheet lined with parchment paper.